mattvr/syrinj/README.md

 ####Set-up

+1. Add `using Syrinj;` to the top of files which use Syrinj.

-1. Annotate your classes with the attributes shown in the [Documentation](#documentation).
-Add `using Syrinj.Attributes;` to the top of files which use Syrinj's attributes.
+2. Annotate your classes with the attributes shown in the [Documentation](#documentation).

 3. Follow the steps below for injection on scene load and/or while running.

 **For injection on scene load:**

-Create a GameObject in your scene with the Component `Syrinj.SceneInjector`.
+Create a GameObject in your scene with the Component `SceneInjector`.

 **For injection while application is running:**

-Attach the `Syrinj.InjectorComponent` to any GameObject which contains providers and injectors.
+Attach the `InjectorComponent` to any GameObject which contains providers and injectors.

 Set the `ShouldInjectChildren` property in the inspector if you wish to inject children of the GameObject as well.